barryclark/jekyll-now/_posts/2020-04-30-ready-set-go-kubernetes.md

   - "2020"
 ---

-And through the magic of livestreaming, check out the video of the panel I just finished!
-Featuring friends from Google, Red Hat, NetApp, Veeam and independent consulting.
+I recorded a panel discussion with friends from Google, Red Hat, NetApp, Veeam and independent consulting.

 The panel (beginning at -35:42) discusses the challenges and opportunities of adopting Kubernetes.
 We also discuss persistent storage for containers, a topic very close to my heart from my days as StorageOS DevOps Manager.